polyfy/polylith/readme.md

 Each flag under _sources_ has a different meaning:<br>
 <img src="images/flags.png" width="30%" alt="Flags">

-The `---` for the `command-line` environment means we have a `environments/command-line` directory with no `src` or `test` directories in it and that no tests will be executed for this environment.
+The `---` for the `command-line` environment means we have an `environments/command-line` directory but no `src` or `test` directories and that no tests will be executed for this environment.

 The `x--` for the `development` environment means we have a `development/src` directory but no `development/test` directory and that no tests will be executed for this environment.

-Let's have a look at the second section:<br>
+We also have this section:<br>
 <img src="images/brick-flags.png" width="25%" alt="Flags">

 Here the flags have a slightly different meaning:<br>